msoukhomlinov/n8n-nodes-hudu/README.md

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

-This node was built against Hudu v2.34.4 and is currently at version 1.0.4.
+This node was built against Hudu v2.34.4.
 Future versions of Hudu may not be 100% compatible without node updates.

 ## Installation